Monika24d/API-Testing-Projects/README.md

   ### Project 2-REST API
   Restfull Bookers
   The RESTful Booker API is a powerful and flexible API for managing reservations and bookings.
-It provides developers with the tools to easily integrate booking functionality into their applications, websites, or services.
+It provides developers with the tools to easily integrate booking functionality into their applications, websites, or services. - Test Plan
 - Test Cases
 - Test Reports
 - Test Metrics